 On September 16, 2011, a consolidated wholly-owned bankruptcy remote, special purpose subsidiary entered into a credit facility, or, as amended, the Sumitomo Facility, with SMBC, an affiliate of Sumitomo Mitsui Financial Group, Inc., as administrative agent, and each of the lenders from time to time party thereto.
-Prior to November 24, 2017, the Sumitomo Facility permitted up to \$125 million of borrowings (subject to collateral requirements) and borrowings under the Sumitomo Facility bore interest at a rate of either (i) LIBOR (1-month) plus 2.00% per annum, with no LIBOR floor, if the borrowings under the Sumitomo Facility were greater than 35% of the aggregate available borrowings under the Sumitomo Facility or (ii) LIBOR (1-month) plus 2.25% per annum, if the borrowings under the Sumitomo Facility were less than or equal to 35% of the aggregate available borrowings under the Sumitomo Facility was terminated.
+Prior to November 24, 2017, the Sumitomo Facility permitted up to \$125 million of borrowings (subject to collateral requirements) and borrowings under the Sumitomo Facility bore interest at a rate of either (i) LIBOR (1-month) plus 2.00% per annum, with no LIBOR floor, if the borrowings under the Sumitomo Facility were greater than 35% of the aggregate available borrowings under the Sumitomo Facility or (ii) LIBOR (1-month) plus 2.25% per annum, if the borrowings under the Sumitomo Facility were less than or equal to 35% of the aggregate available borrowings under the Sumitomo Facility.
+On November 24, 2017, all outstanding borrowings under the Sumitomo Facility were repaid, following which the Sumitomo Facility was terminated.

 Obligations under the Sumitomo Facility would have otherwise matured on the earlier of August 6, 2018 or the date on which the Prior ING Facility was repaid, refinanced or terminated.

 Our borrowings under the Sumitomo Facility bore interest at a weighted average interest rate of 3.501% and 3.033% for the period from October 1, 2017 through termination on November 24, 2017 and the nine months ended June 30, 2017, respectively.
 For the nine months ended June 30, 2018, we recorded interest expense of \$0.7 million related to the Sumitomo Facility.
-For the three and nine months ended June 30, 2017, we recorded interest expense of \$0.7 million, respectively, related to the Sumitomo Facility.
+For the three and nine months ended June 30, 2017, we recorded interest expense of \$0.7 million and \$1.9 million, respectively, related to the Sumitomo Facility.